Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Study Case --- N-CMAPSS Dataset

 We discarded the virtual measurements to ensure a realistic application of our methodology; consequently, we built our nominal models and computed the RIVs only with the scenario descriptors and the sensor measurements.
 In Table~\ref{tab:variables}, we detail the variables we consider in our pipeline.\footnote{LPC, HPC, LPT, and HPT stand for \textit{low pressure compressor}, \textit{high pressure compressor}, \textit{low pressure turbine}, and \textit{high pressure turbine}, respectively.} To describe the application of our methodology, we refer to each variable by either its number ID or its symbol as a subscript of $V$; e.g., we refer to the fuel flow by either $V_{\text{Wf}}$ or $V_5$.

 All units start with a random small degradation and are subjected to increasing noisy degradation throughout their cycles.
-This degradation can evolve in a normal or abnormal way, following a linear or exponential fashion respectively.
+This degradation can evolve in a normal or abnormal way, following a linear or exponential fashion, respectively.
 The latter starts at some number of cycles determined by the simulation following criteria regarding energy usage of the unit's subcomponent.
 In Table~\ref{tab:ds-summary}, we summarize the characteristics of the units simulated in DS04.
 We refer to the number of cycles occurring prior to the onset of the exponential evolution for the degradation as \textit{healthy flights}.

 The degradation is parametrized with the \textit{model health parameters} (MHPs).
 In Table~\ref{tab:degradation}, we detail the available MHPs in the N-CMAPSS dataset (all MHPs are adimensional).
-We can observe that these MHPs are analogous to the drift parameters ($\delta$) described in Sec.~\ref{sec:experimental}.
-Hence, we refer to each MHP by its number ID as a subscript of $\delta$, e.g., we refer to the LPT efficiency modifier~by~$\delta_9$.
+We can observe that these MHPs are analogous to the fault parameters ($\delta$) described in Sec.~\ref{sec:experimental}.
+Hence, we refer to each MHP by its number ID as a subscript of $\delta$, e.g., we refer to the LPT efficiency modifier~as~$\delta_9$.

 The units of a particular sub-dataset are only subjected to a particular kind of degradation.
-Units in DS04 are subjected only to fan degradations, i.e., alterations on only fan efficiency and fan flow modifiers.
+Units in DS04 are subjected only to fan degradations, i.e., alterations to only fan efficiency and fan flow modifiers.
 This means that in DS04, all from $\delta_3$ to $\delta_{10}$ are fixed to $0$, and only $\delta_1$ and $\delta_2$ are able to have non-zero values, implying that $(\delta_1,\delta_2)=(0,0)$ represents a perfectly healthy turbofan.
-In Fig.~\ref{fig:delta-trajectory}, we show the trajectory of fan modifiers as the unit's number of cycles increases.
+In Figure~\ref{fig:delta-trajectory}, we show the trajectory of fan modifiers as the unit's number of cycles increases.
 We can see a noisy degradation close to $\delta=(0,0)$ over the first flights and a drift away from point $(0,0)$ as the number of cycles increases.
 In all sub-datasets, the degradation remains constant during the course of a cycle.
 For the sake of realism, we note that each unit follows its own trajectory, that the degradation is noisy, and that there is no perfectly healthy turbofan in any case.